amrut-asm/signal-qlbot/README.md

 ## Needs signal-cli (https://github.com/AsamK/signal-cli)

+## Signal-cli needs to be started with the the dbus interface and in daemon mode!

 # signal-qlbot
 * Get info about a quake live server (player names, map etc.) from your Signal group